Where, you may ask? If you’ve heard of Nicaragua, chances are you’ve heard of the Corn Islands.

-You don’t even need shoes, and can instead spend your days and lazy evenings in barefoot heaven.
+You don’t even need shoes and can spend your days and lazy evenings in barefoot heaven.

 There’s no salsa on this island.
-However, you’ll find the locals “daggering” (a Caribbean grinding) at the Reggae bar, or at the Tiki Bar, which comes alive late at night.
+However, you’ll find the locals “daggering” (a Caribbean grinding) at the Reggae bar or the Tiki Bar, which comes alive late at night.

 Things To Do on Little Corn

 If you love yoga, then Little Corn is perfect.
-No matter which yoga option you choose, it’s only a short walk away.
+No matter your yoga option, it’s only a short walk away.

 Because the water around the island isn’t that deep, it’s ideal for those wanting to learn how to dive.
 There are 20 different dive sites.
 Forget Utila in Honduras; come here instead.